JosepMariaVila/Odds-or-Evens-Hook-Xahau-Testnet/README.md

 ## I want to try them without installing anything

-You can try this hook just sending 1 XAH to this account on TESTNET and wait until somebody else sends 1 XAH to it and see who wins (or you can just create a second account on testnet and send yourself 1 XAH from this different account and see who wins):
+You can try this hook just sending 1 XAH to the following account on TESTNET and wait until somebody else sends 1 XAH to it and see who wins (or you can just create a second account on testnet and send yourself 1 XAH from this different account and see who wins):

-- Testnet: r9uM7PHEYvMqBQsuFzAany9xucXfrQsLDr
+- Testnet hook account:   r9uM7PHEYvMqBQsuFzAany9xucXfrQsLDr

 ## Credits